Sherange/movie-catalog/README.md

 This is a react native mobile application.
 This app code is pre-loaded with some basic libraries and basic app architecture.

-App list down the list move data using using open api service - https://imdb-api.com/api/
+App list down the list movie data using using open api service - https://imdb-api.com/api/
 <br></br>

 ## How to Use